 The DEI improvement score is crucial as it provides insights into the overall workplace environment, organizational culture, and employee experiences.
 It serves as a key indicator of the effectiveness of DEI initiatives and reflects the organization's commitment to fostering an inclusive workplace.

-Organizations can conduct regular surveys or questionnaires to gather feedback from employees regarding their perceptions of DEI initiatives, their comfort level, experiences with inclusivity, and observations about diversity and equity within the organization.
+Organizations can conduct regular L&D surveys or questionnaires to gather feedback from employees regarding their perceptions of DEI initiatives, their comfort level, experiences with inclusivity, and observations about diversity and equity within the organization.

 Reduction in workplace discrimination and harassment incidents